Equations for fields with additional fundamental physical constants: Lie algebras of generalized symmetries in quantum phase space

-Let us begin with consideration of groups which generalize the semi-direct product of the Lorentz group and the Heisenberg group in the eight-dimensional phase space.
-We restrict our consideration to the determination of a group structure near the identity element of a group, so we can investigate admissible Lie algebras of generalized groups.
+Below we consider groups which generalize the semi-direct product of the Lorentz group and the Heisenberg one in an eight-dimensional phase space.
+We restrict our consideration to the determination of a group structure near the identity element of a group, so it is sufficient to investigate admissible generalized Lie algebras.